JacobFischer/ts-typed-events/README.md

 brittle function overloads for _every function_: `on`, `off`, `once`, `emit`, etc. This is annoying and tedious.

-The aim of this is to leverage TypeScript's generic types to allow for compile- time type checking.
+The aim of this is to leverage TypeScript's generics to allow for compile-time type checking.
 We also move the events into their own functions, so you don't have to inherit or mixin any of our classes, just use these single Event emitters.
 It is also un-opinionated, exposing functional and object oriented building blocks in this library so you can use it best works in your project.